SquadcastHub/terraform-provider-squadcast/docs/resources/schedule_v2.md

 page_title: "squadcast_schedule_v2 Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
   Squadcast schedules v2 https://support.squadcast.com/docs/schedules-new are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+The name of the Schedule must be unique within a Team.
 ---

 # squadcast_schedule_v2 (Resource)

 [Squadcast schedules v2](https://support.squadcast.com/docs/schedules-new) are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+The name of the Schedule must be unique within a Team.

 ## Example Usage